 Abe AI’s innovative technology also operates on Facebook Messenger, text messages (SMS), and other numerous interfaces.

-What’s more, the service is expected to be included into Envestnet’s wealth management products at a later day in the year.
+What’s more, the service is expected to be included in Envestnet’s wealth management products at a later day in the year.

 Nevertheless, it is currently available for integration with the company’s retail banking solutions as well as its financial wellness applications and APIs.